 Our work has led to a range of improvements for women in the Kenyan tea industry and communities; changing perceptions, advancing systems for reporting and redressal and increasing women’s safety, representation and opportunities for progression.

-We have been running practical gender and social issues training programmes for many years, including with the 68 factories owned by Kenyan small-scale farmers who are part of KTDA.
-We’ve reached over 1,000 of KTDA’s 9,000 staff and 800 small-scale farmers.
+We ran a practical gender and social issues training programmes from 2010 to 2015, including with the 68 factories owned by Kenyan small-scale farmers who are part of KTDA.
+We’ve reached over 1,000 of KTDA’s 9,000 staff and over 850 small-scale farmers.

 Factory worker Ann, who took part in ETP’s training says: